Single transferable vote: Example for an election with parties

 Elections with parties are conducted in very similar manner to the non-partisan STV election presented above.
 Parties actually play no role in STV elections – each voter marks preferences for individual candidates and the voter's secondary preferences may be of a different party.

 This example shows election of five members in a district.
 Party A runs five candidates, Party B runs three, and there is one independent in the race.
-The election is conducted under STV with the Hare quota, which for five seats is 20% (100% divided by five).
+The election is conducted under STV with the Hare quota, which for five seats is 20 percent (100% divided by 5).